Pedronelbuiles/Mitalento/textoPlano/Readmenow.txt

 'Cause this will be
 The labor of my love

-Here we are, don't turn away now,
-We are the warriors that built this town.
-Here we are, don't turn away now,
+Here we are, don't turn away now, (don't turn away!)
-We are the warriors that built this town
+We are the warriors that built this town. [oooooooooooooo] Here we are, don't turn away now, (don't turn away!) [oooooooooooooo] We are the warriors that built this town
 From dust.

-Here we are, don't turn away now,
-We are the warriors that built this town.
-Here we are, don't turn away now,
-We are the warriors that built this town
+Here we are, don't turn away now, (don't turn away!) [oooooooooooooo] We are the warriors that built this town. [oooooooooooooo] Here we are, don't turn away now, (don't turn away!) [oooooooooooooo] We are the warriors that built this town  [oooooooooooooo] From dust. [oooooooooooooo]
-From dust.